PedroPA94/PedroPA94/README.md

 ## Hey there! 👋

-I'm a Fullstack developer from Brazil studying [@betrybe](https://github.com/betrybe).
+I'm a Backend developer from Brazil with Fullstack experience.
+I work as a freelance WordPress developer and Python programmer, specializing in web scraping and automation scripts.

-📓 Learning: Python
+📓 Learning: Google IT Support (Coursera)\
-📖 Reading: -
+📖 Reading: Structure and Interpretation of Computer Programs (Abelson and Sussman)\
-🎮 Playing: Borderlands (PS3)
+🎮 Playing: Tyranny (PC)

 <div align="left">
 <p> :mailbox: <i>ppapinia@gmail.com</i></p>